LAND ROVER RANGE ROVER EVOQUE SD4 DYNAMIC Auto

-Type: Used Year: 2011 Make: LAND ROVER Model: RANGE ROVER EVOQUE Trim: SD4 DYNAMIC Auto Body: Coupe Trans: Automatic Mileage: 46500 Engine Size: 2179 Ext Color: Black
+Type: Used Year: 2015 Make: LAND ROVER Model: RANGE ROVER EVOQUE Trim: SD4 DYNAMIC Auto Body: SUV Trans: Automatic Mileage: 27000 Engine Size: 2179 Ext Color: Orange

-Full Land Rover Service History,Euro Satellite Navigation,20inch Alloy Wheels (Style 6),Meridian Surround Sound,Front Sport Seats,Front Memory Seats,Heated Front Seats,Privacy Glass,Front And Rear Parking Sensors With Reverse Camera,Bluetooth,Sumatra Black With Premium Ebony Leather Extended, Full Land Rover Service History, Euro Satellite Navigation, 20inch Alloy Wheels (Style 6), Meridian Surround Sound System, Front Sport Memory Seats, Heated Front Seats, Front And Rear Parking Sensors With Rear View Camera, Privacy Glass, Dynamic Driving Option, Dual Zone Climate Control, Cruise Control, DAB Radio, Bluetooth, Electric Folding Mirrors, Multi-Functional Steering Wheel, USB/ AUX Connectivity, Lumbar Support, Voice Command, Ambient Lighting, Hill Start Assist and Hill Descent Control (HDC), Rain Sensing Windscreen Wipers, Heated Front Windscreen, Auto Xenon Headlamps, Part Exchange Welcome and Finance Settled, Competitive Finance Packages Available Including PCP, Lease Purchase and HP, Please Ask About Our Platinum Pack With Includes Williams F1 Ceramic Paint Protection, SMART Protection, GAP/RTI Policies and Key Insurance, HPI Clear, Free Delivery To Mainland UK (Terms Apply).
-No hidden charges, we do not charge admin fees for our vehicles.
+UKI (Sudbury) Limited are proud to offer this, Stunning Range Rover Evoque Dynamic finished in Pheonix Orange metallic.
+This Evoque is in great condition as you would expect with Full Land Rover Service History.
+This Evoque looks absolutely Stunning in Pheonix Orange, the pictures do not do this vehicle justice.
+It has a great specification which includes - Panoramic fixed roof, Pheonix Orange paintwork with contrasting Black styling package and Privacy Glass, 20 9 spoke black gloss alloy wheels, Dynamic, Keyless go, Reverse assist parking camera, Touch screen satellite navigation, Meridian sound system, Bluetooth telephone, Heated front seats, DAB digital radio, Front and rear parking sensors, Electric folding door mirrors, Cruise control, Electric seats with driver memory, Textured aluminium interior trim and many more features.
+Service Pack included.This vehicle comes with the remainder of their manufacturers warranty until 29th March 2018 and comes with a clear HPI certificate.
+We also have trained valets who are experienced in applying the market leading Williams F1 Ceramic paint protection which we can offer at discounted rates to all of our new car purchasing customers.

 United Kingdom